Jacob Une: International career

-Une Larsson has represented the Sweden national under-17 football team, Sweden national under-19 football team and Sweden national under-21 football team.
-Une Larsson was selected in the Swedish Olympic squad for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Une has represented the Sweden men's national under-17 football team, Sweden men's national under-19 football team and Sweden national under-21 football team.
+Une was selected in the Swedish Olympic squad for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 He played and scored in the friendly game ahead of the Olympic games and played two games in the tournament.